 - Leading factors that can contribute to Alcohol Use Disorder

 - Common Misconceptions and Myths about Alcohol Use Disorder

 - How the Alcohol Rehab in Seattle helps those struggling with Alcoholism

 - Get Help at our Alcohol Rehab in Washington State

 - Request a Call

-Hotel California by the Sea helps clients overcome their alcohol addiction through connection, compassion and expertise.
-The alcohol rehab in Seattle uses evidence-based treatment methods such as CBT, DBT and EMDR therapy.
+At Hotel California by the Sea, we help clients overcome their alcohol addiction through connection, compassion and expertise.
+Our alcohol rehab in Seattle uses evidence-based treatment methods such as CBT, DBT and EMDR therapy.
 These specialized treatments help clients understand the psychological aspect of their addiction.
 Treating both the physical and psychological aspect of addiction allow clients a more successful opportunity to recover.

 Alcohol abuse and alcohol addiction is not a new phenomenon.
 It was first recognized as a disease in the late 1700s.
 Since then treatments for alcohol use disorder (AUD) have advanced and innovated.

 Alcohol use disorder is a chronic mental illness.
 It is defined by repeated patterns of uncontrolled alcohol consumption despite negative outcomes.

 How do I know if I have an Alcohol Use Disorder?